SwaroopCK/django-practice/README.md

 # django-practice
-Simple Form To add upadate and remove data of customer
+Simple Form To add upadate and remove data of customer using Django Framework